patternfly/pf-codemods/packages/pf-codemods/README.md

 The helperText property of `DatePicker` now expects the <HelperText> component, and `TimePicker` now uses a <HelperText> component internally.

-This rule will raise a warning, but will not make any code changes
+This rule will raise a warning, but will not make any code changes.

 ### divider-remove-isVertical [(#8199)](https://github.com/patternfly/patternfly-react/pull/8199)